saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/server-setup.md

        - `callstack`: The underlying column stores a serialized JSON object representing a callstack as a sequence of strings, where each element represents a function.
 This is only valid for the dictionary type.
        - `hostname`: The underlying column stores a machine hostname.
 This is only valid for the dictionary type.
        - `memory_address`: The values represent memory addresses and should be rendered accordingly.
 This is only valid for integer types.
-       - `seconds`: The values represent seconds since a user-defined epoch (e.g., process.age is seconds since process start).
+       - `seconds`: The values represent seconds since a user-defined epoch (for example., `process.age` is seconds since process start).
 This is only valid for integers.
        - `unix_timestamp`: The values represent a UNIX timestamp.
 This is only valid for integers.
        - `js_timestamp`: The values represent a JavaScript timestamp (UNIX epoch in milliseconds).
 This is only valid for integers.
        - `ipv4`: The column stores IPv4 addresses and should be used with the uint32 type.
 JavaScript must render the value as an IP address.